 - 1. Any person who believes that they, individually, as a member of any specific class, or in connection with any disadvantaged business enterprise, has been subjected to discrimination prohibited by Title VI of the Civil Rights Act of 1964, as amended, or any nondiscrimination authority, may file a complaint with the RRTPO.
 A complaint may also be filed by a representative on behalf of such a person.
 All complaints will be referred to the RRTPO Title VI Coordinator for review and action. - 2.
-To have the complaint considered under this procedure, the complainant must file the complaint no later than 180 days after: a) The date of the alleged act of discrimination: or b) Where there has been a continuing course of product, and date on which that conduct was a scontalued.
-In either case, the recipient or their designee may extend the time for filing or waive that time unit in the interest of justice, specifying in writing the reason for sudoir - gned by 3.
-Complaints shall be in riting and s ll be aina and/d the complainant's its should is fully possib he fa representative.
-Compl fort s ano rcumstances surrounding the claimed discrimination event th a perso verba comp of discrimination to an officer or employee of the recipient, the person shall be interviewed by the Title VI Coordinator.
+To have the complaint considered under this procedure, the complainant must file the complaint no later than 180 days after: a) The date of the alleged act of discrimination; or b) Where there has been a continuing course of conduct, the date on which that conduct was discontinued.
+In either case, the recipient or their designee may extend the time for filing or waive the time limit in the interest of justice, specifying in writing the reason for so doing. - 3.
+Complaints shall be in writing and shall be signed by the complainant and/or the complainant's representative.
+Complaints should set forth as fully as possible the facts and circumstances surrounding the claimed discrimination.
+In the event that a person makes a verbal complaint of discrimination to an officer or employee of the recipient, the person shall be interviewed by the Title VI Coordinator.
 If necessary, the Title VI Coordinator will assist the person in putting the complaint in writing and submit the written version of the complaint to the person for signature.
 The complaint shall then be handled in the usual manner. - 4.
 Within 10 days, the RRTPO Title VI Coordinator shall acknowledge receipt of the allegation in writing, inform the complainant of action taken or proposed action to process the allegation, advise the respondent of their rights under Title VI and related statutes, and advise the complainant of other avenues of redress available, such as state transportation departments [Virginia Department of Transportation (VDOT), the Virginia Department of Rail and Public Transportation (DRPT)], and federal transportation agencies [the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA)]. - 5.
 Within 10 days, a letter will be sent to the appropriate state and federal transportation organizations.
 This letter will list the names of the parties involved, the basis of the complaint, and the assigned investigator. - 6.
 In the case of a complaint against the RRTPO, a state transportation department investigator will prepare a final investigative report and send it to the complainant, respondent (RRTPO person listed), the RRTPO Title VI Coordinator, and appropriate federal agency.